tommymetz/TMM-Web-Audio-Player/README.md

   multiple embeds just make sure each div has a unique it.
 - `tracks` - An array of tracks.
   - `title` - The text to appear in the playlist.
-  - `url` - The url to the audio file on your CDN.
+  - `file` - The url to the audio file.

 # Development